ad-aures/castopod/INSTALL.md

-# How to install Castopod <!-- omit in toc -->
+# How to install Castopod Host <!-- omit in toc -->

-Castopod was thought to be easy to install.
+_Castopod Host_ was thought-out to be easy to install.
 Whether using dedicated or shared hosting, you can install it on most PHP-MySQL compatible web servers.

 ## Table of contents <!-- omit in toc -->